-We seek growth in earnings and cash flows by enhancing the profitability and operation of our properties and investments.
+We seek growth in earnings, funds from operations, or FFO, and cash flows by enhancing the profitability and operation of our properties and investments.
 We seek to accomplish this growth through the following:

 - Focusing on leasing to increase revenues and using economies of scale to reduce operating expenses, - Expanding and re-tenanting existing franchise locations at competitive market rates, - Selectively acquiring high quality real estate assets or portfolios of assets, and - Selling non-core assets.